TonyEnglish/IoT/README.md

   az extension remove --name azure-cli-iot-ext
 To show events (if they are not being pushed some where else (like with message routing)
   az iot hub monitor-events -n {iothub_name}
+This project is setup for ESP 8266 with WIFI access to Azure IoT Hub with NTP and scheduler